ISTANBUL - Hürriyet Daily News

 Police started spraying water at the group protesting protest the demolition of Istanbul’s iconic Emek Cinema, as well as tear gas, according to witnesses.
 Hürriyet photo, Adem KABAYEL

 Police deployed water cannon and tear gas on April 7 to disperse a group of thousands, including Greek-French director Costa-Gavras and many actors, who had marched on Istanbul’s iconic Emek Cinema to protest the demolition of the historic building.

 Police had already blocked off access to the side street where the theater is located, forcing protesters to remain on İstiklal Avenue, the heart of Istanbul’s entertainment area.
 Following a warning that the demonstration was unauthorized, police started spraying water at the group, as well as tear gas, according to witnesses.

 Movie critic Berke Göl and three other demonstrators were taken into custody, daily Radikal reported.
 One of the most venerable Turkish directors, Erden Kıral, reportedly fainted during the police attack.

 A group of 200 demonstrators are camping in front of Beyoğlu police department to demand the release of those taken into custody, according to daily Radikal.

 and Arts (İKSV) issued a statement, slamming the “excessive force” used

 by the police.
 “We condemn what has been inflicted to cinema lovers who

-did nothing other than protect Istanbul’s cultural memory,” the
+did nothing other than protect Istanbul’s cultural memory,” the statement said.

 Closing Emek a 'mistake'